hackclub/hackclub/workshops/shared_clipboard/README.md

 ## Building it!

-To be able to sync clipboards, we need to be able to communicate between the devices.
-We'll do this through TCP sockets (which work over the internet).
-TCP is a protocol for communication, which means it's a ruleset that computers can follow to communicate.

 Open up your favorite editor, make a new file titled `myclip.go` (you can name it whatever you want, really) and add in

 ```go